pulumi/pulumi-hugo/themes/default/content/blog/docker-build/index.md

 ### Migrating from Docker Provider v3

 Version 3.x of Docker Provider is still widely used because it exposes some BuildKit functionality through raw command-line arguments.
-The new Docker-Build provider exposes those arguments as top-level fields on the resource.
+The new Docker Build provider exposes those arguments as top-level fields on the resource.

 ```typescript